wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ## Advanced: Edit Dashboard JSON

+Most users create and edit dashboards by using the Wavefront UI or automate the process with the Wavefront REST API.
+But at times, it's convenient to edit the dashboard JSON directly from the UI and see results immediately.
+This section shows how to make changes from the dashboard JSON editor.
+We use a simple example of adding a conditional section to illustrate how it works.

+### Example: Create Conditional Dashboard Sections

 Imagine you have a dashboard with many sections.
 Several of them are relevant only if certain metrics are currently shown in the charts of that dashboard section.
 You can conditionalize the dashboard to show a specified section only under certain conditions.

-This section shows you how to make the change from the dashboard JSON editor.
-You can instead make the change programmatically using the REST API.

 {% include warning.html content="Editing the dashboard JSON might have unintended consequences.
 Use the JSON editor only if you have some experience with JSON. " %}